THE STORY OF

 This was the

-first official radio broadcast for Cabel T-B. It was recorded in
+1st official radio broadcast for Cabel T-B. It was recorded in late

-late December of 1983 on Monday Square drive in Lafayette, Louisiana.
+December of 1983 on Monday Square drive (not sure about the house number

 This would be the first broadcast made outside of Houma, Louisiana and